metadatacenter/cedar-manual/docs/pages/faq.md

 **How do I look up all instances of a template?**

+If you have read access to the template, you can look in the metadata for the template to see all the instances to which you have read or write access.
+See [Viewing Resource Metadata](https://metadatacenter.github.io/cedar-manual/a3/5_viewing_resource_metadata/) to learn how to find the metadata for an artifact in the CEDAR Desktop.

 Use the API search feature with the identifier of the template to find all the related instances.
-See the linked documentation for the details.
+See the [API search documentation](https://resource.metadatacenter.org/api/#!/Template32Instances/get_search) for the details.

 **How do I enter diacritics and other special characters?**